DaseinPhaos/alter-intro-std-rs/text/cmp-readme.md

 }
 ```

-Note that only the `partial_cmp` method needs to be implemented, the actual operator-methods is default generized using this method.
+Note that only the `partial_cmp` method needs to be implemented, the actual operator-methods is default generalized using this method.

 The method returns an `Option<Ordering>`, where `Ordering` is defined as: